divvun/CorpusTools/tools/CorpusTools/README.txt

 ``sudo python setup.py install``

-The scripts ccat and analyse_corpus will then be found in /usr/local/bin
+The scripts ccat, convert2xml and analyse_corpus will then be found in

+* /usr/local/bin on Linux

+* /Library/Frameworks/Python.framework/Versions/2.7/bin on OS X with default Python setup

+* /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin on OS X with MacPorts enabled python

 Install the tools for the current user by writing

-``sudo python setup.py install --user``
+``python setup.py install --user``

-The scripts ccat and analyse_corpus will then be found in ~/.local/bin
+The scripts ccat, convert2xml and analyse_corpus will then be found in

+* ~/.local/bin on Linux

+* ~/Library/Python/2.7/bin on OS X

 ccat
 ====